-Scott Coltrane was named senior vice president and provost at the University of Oregon in February 2014 following a comprehensive national search.
+Scott Coltrane was named provost and senior vice president at the University of Oregon in February 2014 following a comprehensive national search.
 He had been serving as the interim senior vice president and provost since July 2013.
 He also served as interim UO president from August 2014 until July 2015.

 As the chief academic officer for the university, the provost provides leadership for matters that affect academic programs, research, and outreach involving faculty members, students, and staff members.

 This is an exciting time for the University of Oregon.
 We are embarking on a new era with a new Board of Trustees, a new president, and ambitious goals for fundraising and increasing state support.
 As we step into the future, we must focus on our vision of pursuing academic excellence in all that we do.
 This vision will be realized by expanding our faculty and enhancing our capacity for innovation and research.
 In addition to expanding our faculty, the university is recruiting for several important executive academic leadership positions.